fkmiec/goscript/README.md

 **Goscript** is a utility to make it easier to use Go as a scripting language.
 It was initially inspired by and implemented to leverage https://github.com/bitfield/script, a Go package aimed at bringing unix-like piped commands to Go.

 The Go compiler is fast enough that using Go for scripting tasks can be a good choice.
 There are challenges, however.
-The `go run` command works to build and execute go code that relies on the stdlib well enough, but adding any third-party packages involves complications with go modules and/or the GOPATH and can quickly become confusing.
+The introduction of go modules caused a lot of confusion about GOPATH and the way go behaves depending on whether GO111MODULES=on, off or auto.
 There is no support for running short bits of code directly on the command line nor using a shebang at the top of a file to execute like a script.
-Also, managing your GOPATH and dependencies can be complicated and there is no help with organizing your scripts so they are easily found, updated and applied wherever you need them.
+And there is no help with organizing your scripts so they are easily found, updated and applied wherever you need them.

 Enter **Goscript**.